morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 sudo systemctl start systemd-resolved
 ```

 Once started, systemd-resolved will create its own resolv.conf somewhere under /run/systemd directory.
-However, it is a common practise to store DNS resolver information in /etc/resolv.conf, and many applications still rely on /etc/resolv.conf.
+However, it is a common practice to store DNS resolver information in /etc/resolv.conf, and many applications still rely on /etc/resolv.conf.
 Thus for compatibility reason, create a symlink to /etc/resolv.conf as follows.

 ```
 sudo rm /etc/resolv.conf